uw-labs/mona/README.md

 # TODO
+- global config for lint, test, build...
+- check that -o flag is not set for build
+- add command to list all apps
+- add flag to force running any command
 - add command to run all 3 jobs
 - merge cmd and command packages
 - cleanup code structure